(Visited 1,672 times, 1 visits today)

 Access to and from Lake Shore Drive is convenient.
 Reaching I-90/94 and the rest of the city’s expressway grid can often be time-consuming.
 Expect near-gridlock conditions when there’s a major event in the neighborhood.

-Rentals are typically available in a number of nearby condo buildings, sometimes at sharply lower rents than in the managed apartment buildings, but typically with fewer amenities.
+Rentals are typically available in a number of nearby condo buildings, sometimes at lower rents than in the managed apartment buildings, but typically with fewer amenities.